csc-training/summerschool/application-design/docs/01_design_choices.md

 - Build systems automate compiling
     - Makefiles, CMake, Ninja, ...
 - Debuggers
-    - lots of tools for finding bugs
+    - Lots of tools for finding bugs
 - Compilers
-    - compilers are not the same, compiler bugs are real!
+    - Compilers are not the same, compiler bugs are real!
-    - test your code with different compilers (gnu, clang, intel, cray,...)
+    - Test your code with different compilers (gnu, clang, intel, cray,...)

 - **Questions**: Choices in your software and experiences about them?